 This symbol prompts you to follow the safety precautions of your machine manufacturer.
 This symbol also indicates machine-dependent functions.
 Possible hazards for the operator and the machine are described in the machine manual.

-The book symbol represents a cross reference to external documentation, e.g. the documentation of your machine manufacturer or other supplier.
+The book symbol indicates a cross reference.

+A cross reference leads to external documentation, e.g. the documentation of your machine manufacturer or other supplier.